-Here are five simple games to try:
+Here are five Montessori-inspired reading games to play at home:

 Before your child can successfully read, he has to be able to isolate sounds.
 A scavenger hunt is a fun way to practice this skill, and you don't need any supplies—just you and your child!

 Say to your child, “I wonder if you can find something in the house that starts with B." Say the phonetic sound of the letter, not the letter name.
 Repeat the sound a few times and then send him to search for something starting with that sound.
 Every child is different, but this is generally a good game for a 3 or 4 year old.

 A fun and slightly easier variation is 'I Spy.'
 Gather 5-6 little objects on a rug or table.
 Each object should start with a different sound—for example, a toy pig, an apple and a ball.
 Then say “I spy something starting with 'P.'" Say the “P" sound, not the name of the letter, and let your child find the pig.